ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 * resilient_circuits>=43.0.0

 ### QRadar Requirements
 The app works with QRadar 7.4.0 or higher and requires the QRadar Analayst Workflow app 1.2 or higher to be installed on QRadar.
-The QRadar Analyst workflow app can be downloaded from the IBM App Exchange - https://exchange.xforce.ibmcloud.com/hub/extension/123f9ec5a53214cc6e35b1e4700b0806
+The QRadar Analyst workflow app can be downloaded from the IBM App Exchange - https://exchange.xforce.ibmcloud.com/hub/extension/123f9ec5a53214cc6e35b1e4700b0806.
-The app also requires QRadar Use Case Manager to be installed on QRadar.
+If the Mitre function is going to be used then the app, QRadar Use Case Manager is required to be installed on the QRadar server.

 ---